麻豆学生精品版

 Winter Activities (and Adaptive Sports) for Adults with Disabilities

-Trails Adaptive Sports
+TRAILS Adaptive Sports equipment

 Exercising in the winter can be challenging, especially when you have a physical disability.
 But finding year-round activities for adults with disabilities is important.
 Staying active is good for your physical health鈥攁nd it also boosts your mental health during winter.